chenyuanqi/elasticsearch/README.md

 # elasticsearch-service for laravel5
-This package provides a unified API across a variety of different full text search services.
+This package depends on "elasticsearch/elasticsearch" and it provides a unified API across a variety of different full text search services.

 ## Structure
 ├── Commands